 The Department of Environment and Science (DES) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring, and provides objective outlooks for summer (November to March) rainfall on this basis.
 Based on the March SST pattern in the Pacific Ocean, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently slightly higher than normal for much of Queensland.

 The most closely monitored driver of Queensland rainfall is the El Niño-Southern Oscillation (ENSO) phenomenon.
 Climate scientists monitor several ENSO indices, including the atmospheric Southern Oscillation Index (SOI) and SST anomalies in the central equatorial Pacific Ocean.
-Associated with the 2020-21 ‘La Niña’ climate pattern, the three-month average SOI value was quite positive (+8.9 for January to March) and the three-month average SST anomaly in the Niño 3.4 region remained cooler than average (-0.8°C).
-However, the monthly Niño 3.4 SST anomaly weakened from -0.9°C in February to -0.5°C in March and the monthly value of the SOI fell from +11.3 in February to -0.5 in March.
-In late March, the Bureau of Meteorology classified conditions as ‘ENSO-neutral’.
+Indicative of the prevailing ‘La Niña’ climate pattern, the most recent three-month average value of the SOI* was quite positive (+7.3 for January to March) and the corresponding three-month average SST anomaly in the Niño 3.4 region** was cooler than average (-0.8°C).

-At this time of year, the ENSO phenomenon tends to be in a state of transition.
-As such, the relationship between ENSO indices and subsequent winter, spring and summer rainfall is very weak.
-However, SST anomalies in the extra-tropical Pacific tend to be more persistent and are strongly related to rainfall in Queensland over the following summer.
-The current DES outlook for summer rainfall in Queensland is based on an objective analysis of this extra-tropical SST pattern.
+The current DES outlook for summer rainfall in Queensland is based on an objective analysis of SST in the extra-tropical Pacific Ocean.
 On this basis, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently slightly higher than normal for much of Queensland (see map in PDF).

 SST anomalies in the central equatorial Pacific tend to ‘lock in’ over the winter, spring and summer seasons.
 This persistence provides a basis for seasonal forecasting.
 DES will provide an updated outlook for summer rainfall in June, at which time this outlook will begin to factor in the evolving ENSO-related SST pattern.